aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ```

 In the example above, the interpolation binding has the expression `firsName`, and the property binding has the expression `address.pin` (quite unsurprisingly the things are bit more involved in actuality, but this abstraction will do for now).
-An expression in itself might not be that interesting, but when it is executed, it becomes of interest.
+An expression in itself might not be that interesting, but when it is evaluated, it becomes of interest.
+Enter scope.
-Enter scope; to evaluate an expression we need scope.
+To evaluate an expression we need scope.

 ## Scope and binding context

 The expressions themselves do not hold any state or context.
 This means that the expression `firstName` only knows that given an object it needs to grab the `firstName` property of that object.
 However, the expression in itself, does not hold that object.
-Scope is the container that holds the object(s) for the expression.
+Scope is the container that holds the object(s) which can be supplied to the expression when it is evaluated.

 These objects are known as contexts.
 There are typically two types of contexts: binding context, and override context.
 An expression can be evaluated against any of these two kinds of contexts.
-Even though there are couple of subtle difference between these two kinds of contexts (see [Override context](#override-context)), in terms of expression evaluation there exists no difference between these.
+Even though there are couple of subtle difference between these two kinds of contexts (see [Override context](#override-context)), in terms of expression evaluation there exists no difference between these two.

 ### JavaScript analogy